andrewcumming/burstcool/README.md

 * `out/out`  -  full details of the layer structure as a function of time
 * a line is added to `out/summary` with information such as the total energy radiated from the surface or in neutrinos etc.

+`plot.pro` has IDL routines to make plots.
 To make a movie (uses ffmpeg):

 	make cleanpng

 	idl
-	.com lc
+	.com plot
 	prof2, /png

 	make movie